How Long Does Parylene Coating Last?

-In conclusion, we can state that when the parylene type, thickness are selected carefully, the surface preparation is correctly done the parylene conformal coating is very stable and will withstand for the lifetime of the devices they protect.
+In conclusion, we can state that when the parylene type and thickness are selected carefully, and the surface preparation is correctly done, the parylene conformal coating is very stable and will withstand for the lifetime of the devices they protect.

 S. Minnikanti et al., “Lifetime assessment of atomic-layer-deposited Al2O3-Parylene C bilayer coating for neural interfaces using accelerated age testing and electrochemical characterization,” Acta Biomater., vol. 10, no. 2, pp. 960–967, Feb.
 2014, doi: 10.1016/j.actbio.2013.10.031.